We are funding grants for apprenticeships for women, to address both skilled worker shortages and the under-representation of women in trades.

 1300 761 944

 This allows apprentices to have broad industry experience and gives host employers workforce flexibility.
-Read more about how hiring a Solar Victoria apprentice through a GTO can save your business considerable time and resources: .
+Read more about how hiring a Solar Victoria apprentice through a GTO can save your business considerable time and resources: Four big benefits of hiring an apprentice through a Group Training Organisation..

 How much does it cost to participate?